UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_JoystickSensor.rst

    .. attribute:: axisValues

-      The state of the joysticks axis as a list of values :data:`numAxis` long. (read-only).
+      The state of the joysticks axis as a list of values :attr:`numAxis` long. (read-only).

       :type: list of ints.